awsdocs/amazon-eks-user-guide/doc_source/add-user-role.md

       kubectl get clusterroles
       ```

-   1. View the details of any `role` or `clusterrole` returned in the previous output and confirm that it has the permissions \(`rules`\) that you want your IAM users to have in your cluster\.
+   1. View the details of any `role` or `clusterrole` returned in the previous output and confirm that it has the permissions \(`rules`\) that you want your IAM principals to have in your cluster\.

       Replace `role-name` with a `role` name returned in the output from the previous command\.
 Replace `kube-system` with the namespace of the `role`\.